18F/join.tts.gsa.gov/pages/positions/18f-visual-designer-gs14.md

 **Salary Range:** Base Salary GS-14 - $89,370.00 to $ 116,181.00

-Total compensation will include locality pay based on the individual's duty location.
-For locality pay details, please visit [https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/).
-If you are a new federal employee, your starting salary will likely be set at the Step 1 of the grade for which you are selected.
+_For specific details on locality pay, please visit [https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/).
+If you are a new federal employee, your starting salary will likely be set at the Step 1 of the grade you applied to._

 **Location:**
 Washington, DC; San Francisco, CA; Chicago, IL; New York, NY

+_A new GSA policy requires pre-approval for fully remote positions.
+We’re working on getting approval for our upcoming openings, but until we secure that approval we’re only able to hire people who will be willing to work in one of our physical offices listed above._

 **Number of vacancies:**
 2

 **Supervisory status:**
-No
+_No_

 **Travel requirement:**
 Occasional travel may be required up to 10% per year